yiisoft/docs/guide/en/start/creating-project.md

 </configuration>
 ```

-Also, the following list of Microsoft's official resources could be useful in order to configure PHP on IIS:
+Also, the following list of Microsoft's official resources could be useful to configure PHP on IIS:

  1. [How to set up your first IIS Web site](https://support.microsoft.com/en-us/help/323972/how-to-set-up-your-first-iis-web-site)
  2. [Configure a PHP Website on IIS](https://docs.microsoft.com/en-us/iis/application-frameworks/scenario-build-a-php-website-on-iis/configure-a-php-website-on-iis)